Samvit-Govindani/PharmaPlayground-Interactive-Pharmacophore-Screening-for-Learning/README.md

 # PharmaPlayground-Interactive-Pharmacophore-Screening-for-Learning
-Browser-based pharmacophore screening demo with 3D visualization, reproducible ligand generation, per-feature scoring, and exportable hit lists — built for education and portfolio use.
+Browser-based pharmacophore screening demo with 3D visualization, reproducible ligand generation, per-feature scoring, and exportable hit lists — built for EDUCATIONAL AND SIMULATIVE USE ONLY.